vkoprivica/Cisco/Cisco_Multi_Interface_Config_Assistance/README.md

 ##################################

 To run script:
-python -m ciscomintconfig, or
+python -m ciscointparser, or
-python3 -m ciscomintconfig
+python3 -m ciscointparser